Who pays interest taxes on joint bank accounts?

 That means they can empty the account, leaving you high and dry.

 Joint bank accounts can also leave you in unanticipated sticky situations.
-Since both account holders have 100% ownership, the assets in the account can be subject to many unanticipated issues.
+Shared access requires careful management to avoid conflicts, as both account holders have 100% ownership and the assets in the account can be subject to many unanticipated issues.

 Subject to bank levy and garnishment

-If a joint account holder is sued, accountholders have the right to 100% of the assets.
+If a joint account holder is sued, account holders have the right to 100% of the assets.
+Financial institutions, such as a bank or credit union, may be required to release the money in the account to satisfy legal claims.

 This means the assets could be lost to the lawsuit even though you aren’t the one being sued.

-Similarly, if a joint account holder gets behind on the debts or child support, the assets in the bank account might end up getting used to paying off a debt that isn’t yours.
+Similarly, if a joint account holder gets behind on the debts or child support, the assets in the bank account might end up getting used to pay off a debt that isn’t yours.
+Credit unions follow similar procedures when handling garnishments or levies on joint accounts.

 Thankfully, custodian account interest is much easier to deal with.